 • Put together a business case for the project

 Membership shall consist of network carriers interested in the project.

-The Chairman of the Task Force is Mr. Mihretab Gebru, Marketing Officer – Network Planning, Ethiopian Airlines.
-The Vice Chairman of the Committee is Ms. Lucie Malu, Alliance Manager – Africa, Kenya Airways and the Secretary and Project Coordinator is Dr. Koussai Mrabet, Director, Commercial, Corporate & Industry Affairs of AFRAA.
+The Chairman of the Task Force is Mr. Digafie Megersa, Marketing Officer Network Planning & Commercial Cooperation, Ethiopian Airlines.
+The position of the Vice chair of the Committee is assumed by Mrs. Doreen Maiteri, Manager Alliances and Partnerships, Kenya Airways and Ms. Halima Oulmaati, Manager International Agreements, Royal air Maroc and the Secretary and Project Coordinator is Dr. Koussai Mrabet, Director, Commercial, Corporate & Industry Affairs of AFRAA.